c0D3M/Suffix-Arrays/README.md

 So final suffix array would be [6, 5, 4, 2, 0, 3, 1]
 Now how to convert this into an efficient algorithm.
-We will first sort 1 characters and then at each iterator double up, so total iterations would be log(n) , in each iterator we will do 'n' cycle to calculate 'order' and 'rank'.
-SO overall complexity would be O(n log(n))
+We will first sort 1 characters and then at each iteration double up, so total iterations would be log(n) , in each iteration we will do 'n' cycle to calculate 'order' and 'rank'.
+So overall complexity would be O(n log(n))
+Lets explain this **order** and **rank**.

 order: index of suffix in lexigoraphic order in this scan cycle.
-rank:  different type of string encoruted in this scan cycle.
+rank:  different types of string we encountered in this scan cycle.

 Lets start with 1
 ababaa$
-Counting sort       Partial Sum
+Counting sort       Partial Sum [count]
 $ -> 1               $ -> 1
 a -> 4               a -> 5
 b -> 2               b -> 7

 Scan from backward
-Each count[literal]--
+Each count[symbol]--
-order [count[literal]-- ] = pos
+order [count[symbol]-- ] = pos

 ababaa$